katherinelaurens/katventures/_posts/2015-09-20-my-trip-to-mount-etna.markdown

 ---
+title: My Trip to Mount Etna
+date: '2015-09-20 08:39:01'
 layout: post
-title:  "My Trip to Mount Etna"
-date:   2015-09-20 09:39:01 +0100
+categories:
-categories: travel
+- travel
-image: /katventures/images/ETNA-ERUPTION.jpg
+image: "/katventures/images/ETNA-ERUPTION.jpg"
-image-sm: /katventures/images/ETNA-ERUPTION.jpg
+image-sm: "/katventures/images/ETNA-ERUPTION.jpg"
 ---

 We visited Mount Etna on the 14th July on a sunny afternoon.
 This is me on the way to Mount Etna on the coach.